niftools/maya_nif_plugin/ReadMe.txt

    hidden.
 History items are not exported.
  * Any shaders connected to a mesh.
 Meshes are automatically split into multiple NiTriShapes by material.
-Attributes exported are color, transparency (averaged), ambient color, incandecence, and specular color.
+Attributes exported are color, transparency (averaged), ambient color, incandescence, and specular color.
-   Color and incandesence can be textures.
+   Color and incandescence can be textures.
- * Any textures connected to a mesh through a material's color or incandesense attributes.
+ * Any textures connected to a mesh through a material's color or incandescence attributes.
 Paths are fixed to remove anything in the texture folder option.
  * Skin bindings are exported so long as only one skin cluster affects a mesh.